gvwilson/thirdbit/src/fiction/eimin/index.md

 then down past the gargoyles' watchtower to the old shoreline.
 The Sea of Glass was dazzling.
 I put on my sun goggles as I walked.

-The secret to traveling long distances,
-I'd discovered,
-was to create a rhythm in my head.
+The secret to traveling long distances is to create a rhythm in your head.
 My feet were its backbone:
 left, right, left, right.
 I imagined a little wordless tune on top of it,